rguerraty/rguerraty.github.io/index.md

 ----------------------------------------

-I am a theoretical cosmologist and currently a postdoctoral researcher at the Physics Institute of Universidad Católica de Chile.
+I am a theoretical cosmologist and currently a postdoctoral researcher at the Institute of Physics, Pontificia Universidad Católica de Chile.

 On this website, you will find useful information about me and my research.